boydbloemsma/localpantry.shop/CHECKLIST.md

 ## Post-Launch (Nice to Have)

+- [ ] more products on product view page
 - [ ] Per-store basic analytics (views counter, etc.)
 - [ ] Mark products as available/unavailable
 - [ ] Custom domains (`yourbrand.com`)